-Officer involved in Breonna Taylor shooting to be fired
+Louisville officer involved in Breonna Taylor shooting to be fired

 "In fact, the 10 rounds you fired were into a patio door and window which were covered with material that completely prevented you from verifying any person as an immediate threat or more importantly any innocent persons present," the letter states.

 "I find your conduct a shock to the conscience," Schroeder said in the letter.
-"Your actions have brought discredit upon yourself and the Department."
+"Your actions have brought discredit upon yourself and the department."

 Sam Aguiar, an attorney for Taylor's family said the move was overdue.

 "It's about damn time.
 It should have happened a long time ago, but thankfully it's at least happening now," Aguiar said.
-"This is an officer that's plagued our streets and made this city worse for over a dozen years. ...
-Let's hope that this is a start to some good, strong criminal proceedings against Officer Hankison, because he definitely deserves to at least be charged."
+"This is an officer that's plagued our streets and made this city worse for over a dozen years ...
+Let's hope that this is a start to some good, strong criminal proceedings against officer Hankison, because he definitely deserves to at least be charged."

 The warrant to search Taylor's home was in connection with a suspect who did not live there.
 Police used a "no-knock" search warrant, which allows them to enter without first announcing their presence.
 Louisville's Metro Council recently voted to ban the use of no-knock warrants.